 If the natural, patient-led approach that acupuncturists take to patient care interests you, add these careers to your list of possibilities to explore:

 Dietitians and nutritionists have the unique perspective of being able to focus on the inside of the body, even when helping to treat the outside of the body.
 When stress levels rise, people are more likely to eat convenient, fast and unhealthy foods.
 Comfort foods provide just that, and while they may taste good, they aren’t providing the body with appropriate nutrition or fuel.

 Dietitians are able to help patients establish a routine of making healthy choices, so when stress creeps up, it’s easier to fall back on what their body knows.
 Along with making healthy food choices, to include lots of fruits, veggies, antioxidants and drinking enough water, during particularly stressful times, they encourage patients to reduce alcohol, caffeine and sugar consumption.

 If helping people with their nutrition is of interest, you’ll be glad to know that general practitioners work with nutritionists regularly.
-You may also consider a career as a community health worker, food safety specialist or a nutrition and dietetic technician.
+You may also consider a career as a:

 These are just a few of the many career paths that might be right for you if you are interested in helping people to live lower stress lives.
 Check out our Career Explorer for even more potential positions to explore.